 If you are enrolled in an individual qualifying high-deductible health plan, you will only be able to contribute the individual maximum contribution amount set annually by the IRS.
 If you and your family are covered by the same qualifying health plan, then your contribution limit is increased to the annual contribution limit set for families.

 One rule: To contribute the maximum family contribution limit, none of the family members can be claimed on another person’s tax return.

 If enrolled in an HSA-eligible HDHP, and at least 55 years old—or will be 55 any time in the calendar year—you can make an extra $1,000 contribution.
 This is a “Catch-Up” Contribution.

 During open enrollment, James chooses an HDHP because he wants to take advantage of his employer’s contributions to an HSA.
 James is not currently married and doesn’t have any dependents, so his health plan will cover only him.

-As an individual, James can contribute $3,550 dollars into his HSA account in 2020 without a penalty.
+As an individual, James can contribute up to the individual annual HSA contribution limit without a penalty.

 Family Health Plan with HSA

 Fast forward a few years, and James is now married with two children.
 James is at a different company, but still has his HSA and an HDHP that covers him and his family.

 James is now eligible to contribute the family limit to his HSA, and while the contribution limits often change annually, he knows he'll be able to contribute up the the annual family HSA contribution limit within one calendar year.